urshzzxx/100-days-of-code/log.md

 2. When Colt Steele wanted to add an index, I didn't get that either until I realized that the second parameter represents the index in a forEach().
 3. The third parameter is the array that the forEach() is being applied to.

-I used all the parameters because I was curious what they would do.
+I used all the parameters because I was curious what they would do (a snippet of my code):

 ```
 if(input === "list") {